J1SEnterprises/Total-Maintenance-Solutions/README.md

 # Total-Maintenance-Solutions
-A woman owned Maintenance &amp; Repair business.
+A woman owned Maintenance &amp; Repair Company.
 Working in Industrial, Commercial, and Residential